 Welcome to week two of our Healthy Digestion Challenge!
 This week you will continue on with the recommendations from week one while bringing your focus to a few new challenges.
 Making these changes to your diet and lifestyle over this 28 day period will shed light on where your dietary struggles lie (say giving up all white sugar), bring more awareness to the (hidden) ingredients that are in your foods, and finally give your digestion a much needed break in order to rekindle your fire (Agni), flush away toxins, and reestablish sustainable energy and health.

-If you are still struggling with the first weeks recommendations, it is alright.
-The more you can do, the better; however, if you fall short a time or two this doesn’t mean that you need to give up.
+If you are still struggling with the first week’s recommendations, it is alright.
+The more you can do, the better; however, if you fall short a time or two, this doesn’t mean that you need to give up.
 Rather bring awareness to where you are struggling and do your best to overcome these harder areas of change.
 Even if you go from eating gluten three times a day to twice in the entire week, this is a huge improvement and will still be beneficial.

 Before moving on, I encourage you to not simply focus on the areas that you may be “falling short”, but equally (if not more so) acknowledge the successes you have accomplished so far.
-Whether you are now drinking hot water each morning, sipping on CCF Tea throughout the day or have said a strong farewell to white sugar, take some time to appreciate and celebrate your efforts, big and small!
+Whether you are now drinking hot water each morning, sipping on CCF Tea throughout your day, or have said a strong farewell to white sugar, take some time to appreciate and celebrate your efforts, big and small!